poketo/poketo/README.md

 npm install poketo --save
 ```

-You can also use this library on the client-side through the [poketo service](https://github.com/poketo/service), published at [api.poketo.site](https://api.poketo.site).
+You can also use this library over HTTP through the [poketo service](https://github.com/poketo/service), published at [api.poketo.site](https://api.poketo.site).

 ## Docs